Robert Adam: Architectural practice in London

 He returned to Britain in 1758 and set up in business in London with his brother James Adam.
 They focused on designing complete schemes for the decoration and furnishing of houses.
 Palladian design was popular, and Robert designed a number of country houses in this style, but he evolved a new, more flexible style incorporating elements of classical Roman design alongside influences from Greek, Byzantine and Baroque styles.
 The Adam brothers' success can also be attributed to a desire to design everything down to the smallest detail, ensuring a sense of unity in their design.
 In Adam interiors, all the furnishings were custom designed to accord with the decoration of the room in a unified harmony.
 Often the carpets were woven to match the intricate patterns of the ceiling above, while every fitting including sconces, mirrors, and doorknobs also received a custom design emulating the motifs of the room.

-Adams' practice was not without mishap, however.
-In 1768 the Adam brothers purchased a 99-year lease for a marshy plot of land beside the Thames in Westminster, where they built a 24-house terrace development known as the Adelphi.
-The project was very ambitious and is the first instance where terraced houses were designed individually to give unified harmony to the whole development (previously terraced houses were built to one replicated design side-by-side, around a square).
+The Adam practice was not without mishap, however.
+In 1768 the brothers purchased a 99-year lease for a marshy plot of land beside the Thames in Westminster, where they built a 24-house terrace development known as the Adelphi.
+The project was very ambitious and is the first instance where terraced houses were designed individually to give unified harmony to the whole development (previously terraced houses were built to one replicated design, side-by-side around a square).
 However, the project became a white elephant for Robert and his brothers, with uncertain financing and costs spiralling out of control.
 The houses were built on a huge artificial terrace resting on vaulted substructures on the level of the Thames, which Robert Adam was certain could be leased to the British government as warehouses.
-However, this interest failed to materialize, and the Adam brothers were left with huge debts and in 1772 had to lay off 3,000 workmen and cease building.
-Adam himself moved into one of the houses in the Adelphi, along with supportive friends like David Garrick and Josiah Wedgewood, who opened a showroom for his ceramics in one of the houses.
-In 1774, a public lottery was held to raise funds for the brothers, which allowed them to avert bankruptcy.
+However, this intention failed to materialize; the Adam brothers were left with huge debts and, in 1772, had to lay off 3,000 workmen and cease building.
+Robert Adam himself moved into one of the houses in the Adelphi, along with supportive friends like David Garrick and Josiah Wedgwood, who opened a showroom for his ceramics in one of the houses.
+In 1774, a public lottery authorised under the Adam Buildings Act 1772 (13 Geo.
+3. c.
+75) was held to raise funds for the brothers, which allowed them to avert bankruptcy.